openml/OpenML/docs/docs/benchmark.md

     Task t = openml.taskGet(taskId); // download the OpenML task
     Instances d = InstancesHelper.getDatasetFromTask(openml, t); // obtain the dataset
   ```
+The Java implementation automatically uploads results to the server.

 In R, the data is returned as an R dataframe:
 !!!
 R (with mlr)